Philip-D21/chat-app/readme.md

 If you use Docker Compose, ensure the variable names in the `app` service match the above (especially `DB_USERNAME`/`DB_PASSWORD`).

-## Troubleshooting

-- Cannot connect to DB: verify host, port, credentials; with Compose use `DB_HOST=db` inside the network.
-- MySQL auth errors: the Compose file enforces `mysql_native_password` for compatibility.
-- Tables missing: Sequelize sync runs on boot; check logs for `Table synced successfully`.
-- JWT errors on sockets: ensure you pass a valid token in `auth.token` or `Authorization` header.

 ## License